California State University (CSU)

-As the nation's largest public university system and an essential contributor to California's economy, the California State University works hand-in-hand with the government at every level.
+As the nation's largest public university system and an essential contributor to California's economy, California State University works hand-in-hand with the government at every level.

 Together with policymakers, the Office of Federal Relations and Advocacy & State Relations advance the interests of the CSU, ensuring that we continue to enroll, educate, and graduate more students who are ready to contribute to tomorrow's workforce.